Small Groups

 How Long Does a Group Last?

-We have four small group session each year: Fall, Winter, and Spring, for sermon-based groups, and Summer Studies, which break form and invite SBPC members to propose their own topics or books for summer groups.
+We have four small group sessions each year: Fall, Winter, and Spring, for sermon-based groups, and Summer Studies, which break form and invite SBPC members to propose their own topics or books for summer groups.
 Each sermon-based small group session lasts approximately 6-10 weeks with a brief break between sessions.
 The Summer Studies vary in length and timing.
 With each break, participants have the choice of staying in the same group, trying a new group, or taking a break.

 What is the Required Commitment?